halo/Brick/README.md

 ## Are you going to mess up my Mac?

 No. The philosophy of Brick is to **never modify existing files** and to be as unobstrusive as possible.
-Also, Brick will never start or stop your firewall: it is assumed that your `pf` firewall is up and running at boot, which is the default for Yosemite.

 So, Brick will not modify your `/etc/pf.conf`.
-It will, however, dynamically add or remove `pf` rules (yet without breaking the built-in Apple rules).
+It will, however, dynamically add or remove `pf` rules (yet without breaking the built-in Apple rules) and also start pf using `pfctl -e`.
 Brick simply adds an anchor with the namespace `com.apple/249.Brick`.
 Since all `com.apple/*` rules are loaded by default, Brick will also be loaded by default without messing up your existing rules.